Qurtuba, jewel of the Caliphate

 Explore the Al-Andalus Legacy

 The caliphal monuments are the obvious starting point, but the Al-Andalus story runs deeper than the Mezquita alone.
-A day trip to Granada adds the Alhambra — the last great monument of Nasrid Al-Andalus, built after Córdoba's caliphate had already collapsed.
+A day trip to Granada adds the Alhambra, the last great monument of Nasrid Al-Andalus, built after Córdoba's caliphate had already collapsed.
+For a curated list of architecture-focused monuments, museums, and walking tours, see Córdoba for architecture lovers.

 Official sources